ekim493/cs1371-autograder/README.md

 ```

 ## Advanced Usage
-### Test Runner

-For ease of use, this repository uses subtrees to store the TestRunner depenency (found in `src/@TestRunner`).
-The full repository can be found [here](https://github.com/ekim493/test-runner).

 ### Running the Setup File
 The `setup.ps1` file creates a Docker image compatible with Gradescope and with MATLAB installed and logged in.
 This file can be used to update Matlab/linux if necessary.
 This script will prompt you for your Mathworks login.
 The following are the tags associated with the setup:
 - The `Repo` parameter is the name of the repository and tag of the new Docker image.
 The input to this parameter should be the same as the input to the `base` parameter of the update.ps1 file.
 The default is `ekim493/cs1371-autograder:base`.
-- The `GradescopeBase` parameter is the name of the Gradescope repository and tag that will become the base containger.
+- The `GradescopeBase` parameter is the name of the Gradescope repository and tag that will become the base container.
 Ensure that the tag corresponds with an Ubuntu install or you may run into issues.
 The default is `gradescope/autograder-base:latest`.
 - The `MatlabRelease` parameter is the version of Matlab you want installed.
 The default is `r2025a`.
 - The `ProductList` parameter is a list of Matlab products you want installed, separated by spaces.
 You can view the formatted names for products [here](https://github.com/mathworks-ref-arch/matlab-dockerfile).
 The default is `MATLAB Parallel_Computing_Toolbox`.
-- The `DependencyFile` parameter is the file name containing a list of Linux dependencies that the revelant Matlab version requires.
+- The `DependencyFile` parameter is the file name containing a list of Linux dependencies that the relevant Matlab version requires.
 You can download the dependency file from [here](https://github.com/mathworks-ref-arch/container-images/tree/main/matlab-deps).
 The default is `base-dependencies.txt`.
 - If you see a "sign-in failed" message on Gradescope, you may need to re-login to Matlab.
 To run the script without re-installing Matlab, use the `SkipInstall` tag or follow the prompt after running the script normally.

 ### Changing Default Values